-This communication method establishes trust and your kids’ willingness to tell you their concerns and problems.
+Active listening is a communication method that establishes trust and your kids’ willingness to tell you their concerns and problems.

 The only way to know what’s bothering your kids is to actively listen, not just nod your head and act as though you’re hearing everything.
-Active listening establishes trust and your kids’ willingness to communicate their concerns and problems.
+What is active listening?
+It establishes trust and your kids’ willingness to communicate their concerns and problems.

 To be a good listener, you have to know what you child is really saying.
 To do that, try a four-step process in which you restate the problem, ask if you correctly understand the problem, ask you child for her solution to the problem, and offer your own solution if there is one, says For Dummies.